AhsanAyaz/slides/talks/slides-markdown/angular-schematics-a-time-well-spent.md

 ;VS;

-## Can we not include the chapter name when creating the app?
+## Can we exclude the chapter name when creating the app?

 ### OR <!-- .element: class="fragment" -->